JamiesWhiteShirt/rtree-3d/README.md

 # rtree-3i-lite

-Java implementation of a immutable map applying a spatial index to keys based on R-Trees.
+Java implementation of an immutable map applying a spatial index to keys based on R-Trees.
 The R-Tree supports multiple branch size configurations and multiple selection and splitting heuristics.

 Keys are spatially indexed using a function that maps keys to 3D int boxes (Box).